MattiaIojica/mattiaiojica/README.md

 ## Hi there, I'm Mattia👋

-### Computer Science student at University of Bucharest
+### Computer Science graduate at University of Bucharest

 - 📚 Currently learning everything
 - 💬 Open to any opportunity
 - ✨ 2022 Goals: Cool Internship
-- ⚡ Hobbies: Coding, walking, football, learning
+- ⚡ Hobbies: Coding, walking, sport
 - 📫 How to reach me: mattiaiojica@gmail.com

 <hr>